LIST-LUXEMBOURG/ts-insight/README.md

 # License

 This project is licensed under the GNU General Public License v3.0.
-© 2025 Luxembourg Institute of Science and Technology.
-All Rights Reserved
+© 2025 Luxembourg Institute of Science and Technology

 # Cite Our Work